gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 added to any of the discussion.
 Second, the term-plots now show each main effect and how the groups differ with one panel for each of the two explanatory variables in the model.
-These term-plots are created by holding the other variable constant at one of its levels.
+These term-plots are created by holding the other variable constant at one of its levels (the most frequently occurring or first if the there are multiple groups tied for being most frequent) and presenting the estimated means across the levels of the variable in the plot.

 ```r